raulduk3/greasy/README.md

 # [GREasy](https://greasyvocab.com)

-Welcome to GREasy, an advanced web application designed to generate personalized flashcards for efficient GRE preparation.
+Welcome to GREasy, a web application designed to generate personalized flashcards for efficient GRE preparation.
 This project leverages the power of Next.js, Tailwind CSS, and PostgreSQL to deliver a seamless user experience.

 Launched July 1st  2024